 Stuart also represents businesses and individuals in civil matters, including ERISA litigation defense, breaches of contract, indemnification and warranty litigation, and the Foreign Corrupt Practices Act.
 He has also represented both companies and relators in whistleblower claims brought under the False Claims Act.

-Stuart has briefed and argued many cases before the 4th Circuit and filed briefs in other appellate courts, including a successful petition for writ of certiorari in the United States Supreme Court and briefs in in the District of Columbia Circuit, Federal Circuit, and 2nd Circuit.
+Stuart has briefed and argued many cases before the 4th Circuit and filed briefs in other appellate courts, including a successful petition for writ of certiorari in the United States Supreme Court and briefs in many federal courts of appeal.
 He edited and approved dozens of 4th Circuit briefs while serving as a supervisor at the U.S. Attorney’s Office in Greenbelt.

 - Director’s Award for Distinguished Service as an Assistant United States Attorney (2009, 2006)

 - Gary P. Jordan Award (2009, presented to an AUSA for exemplary performance demonstrating the highest traditions of the office: integrity, ingenuity, dedication to public service, and fairness)

 - Barnet D. (Barney) Skolnik Award (2008, presented to one or more AUSAs who demonstrate outstanding professionalism, determination, and creativity in a case of unusual public significance)

 - U.S. Department of Health and Human Services Inspector General’s Integrity Award (2003)

 - Board of Governors, Federal Bar Association, Maryland Chapter